General Questions About Our Courses

 Please email us at [email protected] about bringing this beneficial program to children in your community.
+Please note, we do not offer in-home private courses.

-We accept paypal, mastercard and visa.
+We accept PayPal, MasterCard and Visa.
 We also accept eTransfer payments sent to [email protected] (please be sure to include your child’s name and the course you have registered for in the comment section of the eTransfer.)

 Please refer to our cancellation policy for further details.